26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 Small, delicate and endlessly charming, this oak frame home by Border Oak was designed to be an affordable solution for the homeowner (the build cost for the project was around £250,000).

-Built on a sloping site, the design of Old Quarry House masterfully turns plot challenges into self build design ideas.
+Built on a sloping site, the design of Old Quarry House masterfully turns plot challenges into architectural enhancements.

-Exposed oak trusses (the frame was created by Westwind Oak) create drama in the double-height interiors but it’s the show-stopping balcony which makes this house shine.
+Exposed oak trusses (the frame was created by Westwind Oak) create drama in the double-height spaces but it’s the show-stopping balcony which makes this house shine.

-When Richard and Julie Attridge first approached Welsh Oak Frame, they already had planning permission in place to extend their cottage, but after careful consideration they ultimately decided to knock down and replace with a completely bespoke oak frame home.
+When Richard and Julie Attridge first approached Welsh Oak Frame, they already had planning permission in place to extend their cottage, but after careful consideration, they ultimately decided to knock it down and replace it with a completely bespoke oak frame home.

-The oak frame interiors beautifully blends the charming detailing of oak frame with modern lifestyles and tastes.
+The oak frame interiors beautifully blend the charming detailing of the oak frame with modern lifestyles and tastes.

 While traditional from the street-facing front elevation, the rear of the house features full-height glazing, enabling the open-plan kitchen and living spaces to benefit from views across the garden.